 1. Upon successful completion of the examination (or exemption from examination), candidates will be asked to submit their CV to give some indication of their experience with neuropsychological cases.
-Full membership can only be granted once at least two comprehensive neuropsychological reports of a standard acceptable to the SACNA Credentialling Committee.
+Full membership can only be granted once at least two comprehensive neuropsychological reports of a standard acceptable to the SACNA Credentialling Committee have been passed.
 The reports must be on patients of varying ages, cultural backgrounds, and diagnoses.

-4. IMPORTANT: The reports submitted for credentialling review, and the assessments on which they are based, must have been completed WITHOUT supervision.
+3. IMPORTANT: The reports submitted for credentialling review and the assessments on which they are based, must have been completed WITHOUT supervision.
 In other words, the submitted reports themselves must be based on cases managed completely independently from inception through to completion of the reports.
 Reports completed as part of a supervision process may not be submitted for credentialing purposes.

-4. Reports should ideally be completed and submitted within a maximum of 12 months after successfully completing the knowledge examination.
-However, it will not be unusual for a candidate to require more time to gain the relevant experience, and/or adequate supervision, in which case this should be motivated and will normally be approved by SACNA in the interests of the candidate acquiring the relevant skill prior to submission of an independent report.
+4. Reports should ideally be submitted for credentialling review within 12 months of successfully passing the knowledge examination.
+However, it will not be unusual for a candidate to require more time to gain relevant experience, and/or adequate supervision, in which case this should be motivated and will normally be approved by SACNA in the interests of the candidate acquiring the relevant skills prior to submission of an independent report.

-8. When assessment reports are submitted, feedback will be given within six weeks.
+6. When assessment reports are submitted, feedback will be given within approximately six weeks.
 Further reports may be requested, integrating the suggestions made in the feedback.
 This would constitute part of the supervisory process and should be of help to candidates (providing clinical insights or suggestions with regard to interpretation and/or formulation).
 Alternatively, further reports showing experience with child assessment, with patients from a disadvantaged background, with language and cultural issues, or with more varied diagnoses, may be requested.

 A series of aids are strongly recommended for conducting a neuropsychological evaluation, and for use during the preparation of case reports: